IzidorM/fw_cli/README.md

 ### Command Aautocompletion
 Pressing tab will list all available commands which starts with current user input.
-If there is only one match, the command name will be autocompletion
+If there is only one match, the command name will be autocompleted

 ## Size measurement